-Welcome to the first installment of The Nature of Things, a monthly discussion on environmental and conservation-related topics as seen from Huron Pines’ perspective.
-This column is shared with newspapers across Northeast Michigan to help build an understanding within the communities we work in hopes of engaging future partners and volunteers in shared conservation goals. … More What is stormwater?
+Welcome to the first installment of The Nature of Things, a monthly discussion with Huron Pines on environmental and conservation-related topics.
+This column is shared with newspapers across Northeast Michigan to help build an understanding within the communities we work in hopes of engaging future partners and volunteers in shared conservation goals.
+By Chris Engle … More What is stormwater?

 Ribbon cutting and open house slated for Feb.
 19 Huron Pines, an environmental nonprofit organization based in Gaylord, has made a second home in Alpena where it will continue directing its conservation focus toward communities along the Lake Huron coastline.
 A ribbon cutting with the Alpena Chamber of Commerce will be held at 1pm Feb. … More Huron Pines coastal office opens in Alpena